mcmurray0125/todo-list/README.md

 https://supersimple.dev/courses/javascript-beginner-course-20201
 </p>

-Need to make option to toggle alphabetic sorting on and off.
-Need to make sub menu for sort button.
+✅ Added an option to toggle alphabetic sorting on and off.
+Added sub menu for sort button.

-Need to add functionality for collapsing the sidebar.
+✅ Added functionality for collapsing the sidebar.